geowil91/cs909ex8/README.md

 The directory containing the XML version of the Reuters corpus (named 'reuters21578-xml') must be located in the same directory as the exercise8.py script.
 It has been upladed to Git for convenience.

+This script should simply be run from the shell.

 Student number: 1005506